Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas A&M Insights & Trends

-- Texas A&M is 8-2 against the spread and 8-2 overall in its last 10 contests.
+- Texas A&M has an 8-2 record against the spread while finishing 8-2 overall over its past 10 contests.

-- The Aggies have hit the over in three of their past 10 outings.

-- The Aggies average 73.2 points per game, just 4.8 more points than the 68.4 the Nittany Lions give up.
+- The 73.2 points per game the Aggies put up are only 4.8 more points than the Nittany Lions allow (68.4).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.